thoughtspot/thoughtspot.github.io/_reference/geomap-reference.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-This reference lists supported countries and their subdivisions that are available in geomaps.
+This reference lists supported countries and their subdivisions that are available in geo maps.

 ### Supported geo maps in ThoughtSpot